GiuseppeFitzsimmons/CrockStack/README.md

 # CrockStack Readme #
-CrockStack is for developers for whom the AWS-SAM start-local with a full-blown Docker image is impractical or impossible.
+CrockStack is for developers for whom the AWS-SAM start-api with a full-blown Docker image is impractical or impossible.
-It replaces start-local by reading your template.yaml (and any associated openapi.yaml), and exposing your Lambdas on a local http server.
+It replaces start-api by reading your template.yaml (and any associated openapi.yaml), and exposing your Lambdas on a local http server.

 ## Limitations ##
 CrockStack has many limitations:

 * It only supports Node (AWS supports Node, Java, Python and Go).
-* It supports yaml and JSON, and the yaml syntax is very strict.
-In particular, if you ever see something like "incomplete explicit mapping pair", it probably means that you need to put your function, for instance !Ref, on the next line and indented.

-This won't work

-    RegionName: !Ref "AWS::Region"

-But this will

-    RegionName:
-      !Ref "AWS::Region"

 * It only implements four resource types: Lambda, Gateway, Layer and DynamoDB (I’ll be adding CustomAuthorizers next, and I'm open to suggestions)
     * For DynamoDB support, you need a local instance running, and need to pass a parameter called "DymamoDBEndpoint" using "--env-vars" or "--parameter-overrides".
 * It supports the !Ref, !Join, !Transform, !Sub and !FindInMap functions.

-CrockStack is a work in progress and it's not by any means intended as a full replacement for SAM start-local, so please manage your expectations accordingly.
+CrockStack is a work in progress and it's not by any means intended as a full replacement for SAM start-api, so please manage your expectations accordingly.

 ## Usage ##